The creamiest Cashew Milk you’ll ever try! Dairy-free and truly delicious, thanks to my special ingredient…

 - 1 cup cashews

 - 4 cups water

 - 1 teaspoon cinnamon

 - 2 Medjool dates

-- Gently squeeze till all the liquid comes out and you’re left with the dry pulp.
+- Gently squeeze until all the liquid is pressed out and you’re left with the dry pulp (discard).

 - Add cacao, cinnamon and dates, blend well.